September 5, 2025

 Advanced Diagnostic Tools

 After confirming consistently high or increasing PSA levels, you may be directed toward more advanced diagnostic tools to assess your prostate health in more detail.
 This can include biopsy, magnetic resonance imaging (MRI), and other imaging techniques.
-MRIs are helpful in identifying abnormal regions of the prostate, which are good targets for biopsies.
-Biopsies involve the removal of a small portion of the prostate or tumor for laboratory analysis to determine its malignancy and other clinically relevant characteristics.
+MRIs help identify abnormal regions of the prostate, which are good targets for biopsies.
+Biopsies involve the removal of a small portion of the prostate or tumour for laboratory analysis to determine its malignancy and other clinically relevant characteristics15.

 Discussing Treatment Options